-Specific Permit Categories Targeted for Streamlining Opportunities: As part of Governor Patrick's Regulation at the Speed of Business initiative, MassDEP targeted three permit categories for detailed analysis to identify ways to shorten agency decision time.
+Specific Permit Categories Targeted for Streamlining Opportunities: As part of the Regulation at the Speed of Business initiative, MassDEP targeted three permit categories for detailed analysis to identify ways to shorten agency decision time.
 These permit categories were selected for in-depth review because they are generally associated with significant economic development opportunities, have a history of customer concerns about decision delays, are relatively high-volume, and more than 20% of the permit decisions exceeded the 180-day goal in 2006.
 The three permit categories targeted were:

 - Air Quality Permits - Air quality permits, particularly those referred to as "non-major" comprehensive plan approvals, which are commonly required for new or expanded business activities.
 These permits also require a resource intensive "Best Available Control Technology" (BACT) analysis.

 - Chapter 91 Licenses for Land-Based Development Projects - Permits for non-water dependent developments in filled or flowed tidelands (Chapter 91 Licenses).